-An organization might have the best software to secure their data center, the best physical security in and around the building, strong defensive technologies and the right security policies and processes in place, but should an employee act carelessly or maliciously, all these security measures are essentially useless.
+An organization might have the best software to secure their data center.
+The best physical security in and around the building.
+Strong defensive technologies, and the right security policies and processes in place.
+But should an employee act carelessly or maliciously, all these security measures are essentially useless.
+This is where Insider Risk Management comes into play.
 Organizations are aware of the threat and have expressed concerns about it.
-This concern is not always linked to malicious attacks, but rather to inadvertent ones.
-Careless/uninformed staff can act in numerous ways that will lead to sensitive data and information becoming exposed.
-However, organizations also need to be aware of insiders who purposefully reveal confidential and sensitive information for personal gain.Download White paper
+This concern is not always linked to malicious attacks but rather to inadvertent ones.